ehrlich89/forensics/README.md

 "BlueRange SDK for Android" is a library for the Android platform providing an API to develop applications that interact with Bluetooth Low Energy beacons in general and BlueRange SmartBeacons in specific.
 The API is intended to provide an easy to use interface to develop time and location based applications that make use of BlueRange mesh networks.
 For more information about the BlueRange technology, have a closer look at this project on GitHub.
 The SDK also provides components to seamlessly integrate the mobile app into an environment based on the Enterprise Mobility Management platform Relution.
 The Relution SmartBeacon Management allows you to control and monitor a mesh of SmartBeacons and assign actions that will be triggered, whenever the mobile device is next to a beacon.

 ## Features
 Currently the BlueRange SDK supports Android 4.3 and iOS 8.0 devices.
-However, to enable advertising, Android devices must additionally support the Bluetooth LE peripheral mode and run at least the API level 21.
+However, to enable advertising, Android devices must additionally support the Bluetooth LE peripheral mode and run at least on API level 21.
 The BlueRange SDK is divided into two layers, a core and a service layer.
 The core layer consists of small message processing components that can be combined to a flexible message processing architecture.
 The service layer builds on top of the core layer and is responsible for the integration of the BlueRange SDK and the Relution platform.
 The current version supports the following features:

 ### Core